 - PMI-trained project managers tend to treat project wrap up as a minor task.
 Here’s why this is a mistake.

 - It’s important to share what you’ve learned after you’ve gone through all of the effort of finishing a project and conducting your retrospective.
 Here’s an article on how to package up and share lessons learned across teams. https://www.strategyex.co.uk/blog/pmoperspectives/five-ways-for-project-managers-to-share-lessons-learned/

 - Seeing the project as a whole can help you figure out how to close it well.

 - Just because you’ve finished a project doesn’t mean that there’s no stress in your life or in your teams’ lives.
 Take a breather, read this article, and think about how you might want to prevent burnout in your office to keep everyone refreshed for the next big thing.

-- NYT bestselling book “Barking up the wrong tree” talks about root causes of burnout and how to prevent them.
-As you get ready to transition from one project to another, it’s worth thinking about what Eric Barker has to say in this article about burnout and you.
+- NYT bestselling book “Barking up the wrong tree” talks about the root causes of burnout and how to prevent them.
+As you get ready to transition from one project to another, this post is worth a read.

-- Keep your IT teams from burning out on the next project:
+- How to keep your IT teams from burning out on the next project.

-- Mental exercises to defeat stress & burnout.
+- Mental exercises to help you defeat stress and burnout.

 - An inspirational read about the difficulty of actually finishing projects and the importance of doing it anyway. https://foundr.com/finishing-the-project/